Annual GAP Training

 - Virginia Tech University

-A cumulative summary of GAP Connections Training is below.
-The summary includes statistics, training topics, and resource building efforts.
+A cumulative summary of GAP Connections Training which includes statistics, training topics, and resource building efforts is available: GAPC Training Summary as of December 31, 2020

 Growers will have options for completing their requirements for Annual GAP Training in 2021.
 GAP Training provides growers current information from research and new information from the three pillars of crop, environmental, and labor management practices.
 GAP Connections worked with our Extension partners in each state to develop training for growers to complete online or by mail.